 Q: Is getting an online degree in Nutrition and Dietetics worth it?

 Absolutely.
-According to the US Bureau of Labor and Statistics, employment opportunities in nutrition and dietetics is projected to grow 15 percent from 2016 to 2026.
+According to the US Bureau of Labor and Statistics, employment opportunities in nutrition and dietetics are projected to grow 8 percent between 2019 to 2029.
 With that kind of growth on the horizon, it’s a great time to enter the industry.